 If you want to support the company, adding Surfshark One to your plan doesn’t cost much.

-Otherwise, you can use free alternatives for each feature:
+Otherwise, use free alternatives for each feature:

 - Malwarebytes: if your PC is already infected